Chapter 19:

 “Kitezh, I could give you the option to give up and hand yourself over to me right now.
 Though at this point, I know you have some tricks up your sleeves.
 Or more like, tricks you turned invisible.”

 Jadwiga paced around the rim of the observatory dome.
-She looks down, trying to find any trace of Kitezh, who of course is invisible.
+She looks down, trying to find any trace of Kitezh, who, of course, is currently invisible.

-“There’s no way I can shoot someone that I can’t even see nor hear.
+“There’s no way I can shoot someone that I can’t even see or hear.
 I’ll just carpet bomb this roof if I have to.”

 CLACK!